etrandafir93/model-based-testing-practice/README.md

 - Find an employee by its unique "Employee Number"
 - Update an employee's name
-- Get a list of all employees
+- Get a list of all the employees from a "department"
 - Register a new employee

 ![img.png](images/swagger.png)